A Brief History of the Hillman Imp

 A time line of the introduction of the Hillman Imp and its derivatives.

-National Awards Adverts Old Photos
+Old Adverts Old Photos

-These pages list the award winners at the imp nationals.
 A collection of old Rootes adverts A collection of old

 R M Douglas the groundworks contractor soon found out that the site was in fact a floating bog and a few thousand Vibro Piles had to be driven 6m down to support the floor slab.
 Should this have been seen as an omen?